 At home, our Real Person unpacks the paper sack of fruits and vegetables, now somewhat dull under her home lighting, made homogenous by the flat glow of the kitchen bulb.
 She falls back on the couch and sighs, slips her shoes off her feet so her warm socks cool under the breeze of the slowly turning fan above.
 She picks a magazine off the windowsill from atop a pile of torn envelopes and leafs through the thin pages.
 She stops at Contemporary Arts and Culture, intrigued by the image of a huge green snake with yellow eyes staring vacant into the camera.
 The sculpture is seven feet tall, carved from stone and coiled menacingly around a warped Earth.
 She reads the caption.
 It’s you.

 Her stomach falls.
 In the warm sack of fluids in her abdomen, breakfast bubbles and churns.
-She runs to the bathroom and vomits, the dairy curds filling up the toilet bowl, clenched up in the cold water from the temperature change.
+She runs to the bathroom and vomits, the dairy curds fill up the toilet bowl, clenched up in the cold water from the temperature change.
 She wipes her mouth on her arm, leaving a snail trail of milky slime that pastes her hairs down to the skin.
 She stumbles back to the magazine and throws it in the trash, then removes it from the trash and throws it in the recycling.
 She needs fresh air, or to lie down, or both.
 Outside, in her socks, she sits on the porch in the shade and waits for the trees in her vision to steady themselves against the earthquake in her mind.
 Her minor heart bloats with secret messages.